thando-ctrl/historyApp/README.md

 Technologies
-The use of Kotlin programming languge in Android studio was all it took to build this application
+The use of Kotlin programming languge in Android studio was all it took to build this application The use of Github emulator for additional testing

 Installation
 This application funs only on Android devices